borgbackup/borg/docs/usage.rst

 Date and Time
 ~~~~~~~~~~~~~

-We format date and time conforming to ISO-8601, that is: YYYY-MM-DD and HH:MM:SS
+We format date and time conforming to ISO-8601, that is: YYYY-MM-DD and
+HH:MM:SS (24h clock).

-For more information, see: https://xkcd.com/1179/
+For more information about that, see: https://xkcd.com/1179/

+Unless otherwise noted, we display local date and time.
+Internally, we store and process date and time as UTC.

 .. include:: usage/init.rst.inc